The Flavour of Pleasure Reading Answers

 Ans.
 The IELTS Reading test has three parts, each with a different piece of writing.
 These words get more complex as you read them from sections one to three.
 Scan the questions to get an idea of what to expect.
 With this, you can read faster and better.
 It will help you improve your overall band performance.

-• Q. Are there different kinds of questions on the IELTS Reading test?
+• Q. Are there different kinds of questions asked in the IELTS Reading test?

 Ans.
 The IELTS Reading test has different questions, like sentence completion, table completion, and more.
 Before the test, you need to know how to answer each question because they all need different methods.
 Read quickly to get the main idea.
 Don’t worry about small things right now.